 The Kennedy Health System is proud to be the only healthcare system in Camden, Burlington and Gloucester counties affiliated with the Penn Cancer Network.
 While the majority of cancer care can be provided appropriately and effectively at Kennedy, if more advanced care is needed, Penn specialists work cooperatively with Kennedy physicians, maintaining communications and collaboration throughout the patient's care.
 This integrated approach allows Kennedy and Penn to work together as a team to give each patient the best treatment experience possible - with the least inconvenience.
 In addition, the affiliation also provides enhanced community outreach, as well as collaborative educational opportunities for our doctors, nurses and other health professionals.

 Facing a cancer diagnosis is never easy, and the thought of undergoing treatment can be frightening - but the actual experience doesn't need to be.
-Penn Radiation Oncology at Kennedy - conveniently located at the Kennedy Cancer Center in Washington Township, NJ - uses advanced technology to treat cancer patients in a compassionate and caring manner.
-Highly-skilled and specially-trained medical professionals - Uniiversity of Pennsylvania radiation oncologists, physicians, medical physicists, radiation therapists, nurses, nutritionists, and social workers - work together to ensure the best possible outcomes and treatment experience.
+Penn Radiation Oncology at Kennedy - an American College of Radiology accredited center, conveniently located at the Kennedy Cancer Center in Washington Township, NJ - uses advanced technology to treat cancer patients in a compassionate and caring manner.
+Highly-skilled and specially-trained medical professionals - University of Pennsylvania radiation oncologists, physicians, medical physicists, radiation therapists, nurses, nutritionists, and social workers - work together to ensure the best possible outcomes and treatment experience.
 For every member of our Radiation Oncology team, each patient comes first.

 Radiation is a special kind of energy carried by waves or a stream of particles.
 At high dosages, it can be used to treat cancer and other illnesses, and this use of high-energy rays or particles is called Radiation Therapy.
 Radiation therapy is painless.